springernature/frontend-playbook/accessibility/accessibility-in-pdfs.md

 PDF is not the best document format for accessibility.
 It will always contain accessibility issues.
 PDF is a fixed dimension format intended for printing, and some user accessibility requirements --such as reflow, text resizing or changing text spacing-- are not supported in PDF format.

 We recommend that you avoid using PDF if you can, and prioritise accessible alternatives instead, such as HTML or [EPUB](https://www.w3.org/publishing/epub32/).

+### What does the evidence from user experience experts say?

-As a reference, please read [why UK Government content should be published in HTML and not PDF](https://gds.blog.gov.uk/2018/07/16/why-gov-uk-content-should-be-published-in-html-and-not-pdf/).
+The UK government published guidance in 2018 advising government digital service providers that [content should be published in HTML and not PDF](https://gds.blog.gov.uk/2018/07/16/why-gov-uk-content-should-be-published-in-html-and-not-pdf/).

+Veteran user experience consultancy Nielsen Norman Group has been arguing against publishing content on the web in PDF format since the format's inception.
+In 2020, they published [a recap on the current state of PDF usability](https://www.nngroup.com/articles/pdf-unfit-for-human-consumption/).

 If you don’t have a choice, then you must purposefully build your PDFs to be accessible - **it doesn’t happen automatically**.